-All pavement materials shall conform to the latest edition of City of New Braunfels design and construction guidelines.
+All pavement materials shall conform to the latest edition of the City of San Antonio design and construction guidelines.
 Presented below are selection and preparation guidelines for various materials that may be used to construct the pavement sections.
 Submittals should be made for each pavement material.
 The submittals should be reviewed by TTL and any appropriate members of the Project Team.
 The submittals should provide test information necessary to verify full compliance with the recommended or specified material properties.

-Hot Mix Asphaltic Concrete Surface - The paving mixture and construction methods shall conform to Item 340, "Hot Mix Asphaltic Concrete, Type D" of the Standard Specifications by TxDOT.
+Hot Mix Asphaltic Concrete Surface - The paving mixture and construction methods shall conform to Item 340, "Dense-Graded Hot-Mix Asphalt (Small Quantitiy)" or Dense-Graded Hot-Mix Asphalt", as applicable, of the Standard Specifications by TxDOT.
 The mix should be compacted between 91 and 95 percent of the maximum theoretical density as measured by TEX-227-F. The asphalt cement content by percent of total mixture weight should fall within a tolerance of ±0.3 percent asphalt cement from the specific mix.
 In addition, the mix should be designed so 75 to 85 percent of the voids in the mineral aggregate (VMA) are filled with asphalt cement.
 The asphalt cement grades should conform to the table shown below.

-Asphalt Cement Grades

-Mini num PG Asphalt Cement Grade

-Street Classifications Surface Binder and Level up Base

-Courses courses Courses

-Arterials PG 76-22

-PG 70-22

-Residential Collector Streets PG 70-22 PG 64-22

-PG 64-22

-Residential Local Streets PG 64-22
+Asphalt Cement Grades Minimum PG Asph alt Cement Grade Street Classifications Surface Courses Binder and Level up courses Base Courses Arterials PG 76-22 PG 70-22 Collector and Local Type B Streets PG 70-22 1 0 70-22 PG 64-22 Local Type A Street with Bus Traffic 1 0 70-22 PG 64-22 1 0 04-22 Local Type A Street without Bus Traffic PG 64-22 1 0 07-22